75 Years of Tradition Starts Here

 The Bruins move to Playa del Rey

-After rowing at the Long Beach Marine Stadium for four years, the Bruins moved to Playa del Rey.
+In 1937, after rowing at the Long Beach Marine Stadium for four years, the Bruins began to move to the newly constructed Ballona Creek in Playa del Rey.
+The boathouse was on the Southside near the Culver Blvd Bridge.

 Many of the men in this photograph, Maury Grossman, William Cooper, Claude Brown, Gordon Bell, Joe O'Connor, and Joseph O'Flaherty, were with the program at its inception in 1933.